-My Reef Diary: 5 Days on the Great Barrier Reef from Cairns to the Whitsundays
+Five Days on the Great Barrier Reef: From Cairns to the Whitsundays

 Day 1 — Cairns: The Reef's Front Door

-Arrived in Cairns at noon.
-Tropical heat smacked me in the face walking off the air-conditioned jet bridge.
-Grabbed an airport shuttle to the city for AUD $15 — the CBD is only 7 km away.
+Land in Cairns at noon and the tropical heat hits the moment you step off the air-conditioned jet bridge.
+Grab an airport shuttle into the city for AUD $15 — the CBD sits just 7 km away.

-Cairns doesn't have a beach.
+Cairns has no beach.
 That surprises everyone.
-Instead, there's the Esplanade Lagoon — a massive free saltwater pool on the waterfront.
-Open 6 AM-9 PM, lifeguards on duty, surrounded by parkland and BBQ areas.
-I dropped my bags at the hostel and went straight in.
-The water was warm, the sun was fierce, and a cockatoo stole half my sandwich.
+What it has instead is the Esplanade Lagoon — a massive free saltwater pool on the waterfront, open 6 AM–9 PM, lifeguards on duty, ringed by parkland and BBQ areas.
+Drop your bags at the hostel and walk straight in.
+The water runs warm, the sun is fierce, and a cockatoo may well make off with half your sandwich.

-Evening: walked the Cairns Night Markets on the Esplanade.
-A-shirts and souvenirs, but the food section had decent laksa for AUD $14.
-Booked my reef trip for the morning — a Reef Magic catamaran to the outer reef.
-AUD $245, all-inclusive.
-Grabbed seasickness tablets from the pharmacy next door.
-AUD $10.
-Best money I'd spend all week.
+Evening belongs to the Cairns Night Markets on the Esplanade.
+A-shirts and souvenirs, sure, but the food section turns out decent laksa for AUD $14.
+Book a reef trip for the morning — a Reef Magic catamaran to the outer reef, AUD $245, all-inclusive.
+Pick up seasickness tablets from the pharmacy next door for AUD $10.
+It's the best money you'll spend all week.

-Day 2 — Outer Reef: The Day That Changed How I See Water
+Day 2 — Outer Reef: The Day That Changes How You See Water

-The catamaran left Cairns marina at 8:30 AM.
-I'd taken the seasickness tablet 30 minutes prior.
-Smart.
+The catamaran leaves Cairns marina at 8:30 AM.
+Take the seasickness tablet 30 minutes prior.
+Smart move.

-Ninety minutes of open water — the Coral Sea was gentle today, just rolling swells that made some passengers turn green.
-The couple next to me did not take medication.
-They spent the first hour at the railing.
-Told you.
+Ninety minutes of open water — on a gentle day the Coral Sea offers just rolling swells, though they're enough to turn some passengers green.
+Those who skip the medication tend to spend that first hour at the railing.

-We moored at a permanent pontoon platform on the outer reef.
+The boat moors at a permanent pontoon platform on the outer reef.
 Visibility: 20+ meters.
-I could see the bottom from the surface.
-The water was so clear it looked like the fish were floating in air.
+You can see the bottom from the surface — water so clear the fish look like they're floating in air.

-First snorkel session: I dropped off the platform and immediately saw a sea turtle.
-Just gliding past, completely uninterested in the human flailing above it.
-Giant clams — their lips electric blue and green — sat wedged in coral.
-Parrotfish crunched coral with their beaks (that sound underwater is unforgettable).
-A Napoleon wrasse the size of a small dog circled me twice.
+First snorkel session: drop off the platform and a sea turtle may glide past, completely uninterested in the human flailing above it.
+Giant clams wedge into the coral, their lips electric blue and green.
+Parrotfish crunch coral with their beaks, and that sound underwater is unforgettable.
+A Napoleon wrasse the size of a small dog might circle you twice.

-Second session: I'd booked an intro dive.
-AUD $175 add-on.
-No certification needed — the instructor, a guy named Dan from Melbourne, gave a 20-minute briefing on breathing, equalizing, and hand signals.
+Second session: book an intro dive.
+It's an AUD $175 add-on, no certification needed — the instructor, Dan from Melbourne, gives a 20-minute briefing on breathing, equalizing, and hand signals.

-Descending to 12 meters on the outer reef is the most surreal experience I've had while traveling.
-The coral gardens at depth are more colorful than from the surface — reds and oranges that the water filters out above 5 meters.
-Dan pointed out a moray eel peering from a crevice, its mouth opening and closing in that threatening way that turns out to just be how they breathe.
+Descending to 12 meters on the outer reef is about as surreal as travel gets.
+The coral gardens at depth run more colorful than anything at the surface — reds and oranges the water filters out above 5 meters.
+Dan points out a moray eel peering from a crevice, its mouth opening and closing in that threatening way that turns out to be simply how they breathe.

-Back on the catamaran, they served lunch — wraps, salads, fresh fruit.
-I was so high on adrenaline that the food tasted like the best thing I'd ever eaten, which it probably wasn't.
+Back on the catamaran, lunch arrives — wraps, salads, fresh fruit.
+Ride the adrenaline high and it tastes like the best meal of the trip, which it probably isn't.

-Returned to Cairns by 4:30 PM.
-Walked to a seafood place on the waterfront and ate barramundi and chips while the sun set over the marina.
-AUD $22.
-My face was raw despite reapplying sunscreen twice — the Queensland UV index is 11+, which is officially "extreme."
+Return to Cairns by 4:30 PM.
+Walk to a seafood place on the waterfront for barramundi and chips as the sun sets over the marina, AUD $22.
+Reapply sunscreen twice and your face may still go raw — the Queensland UV index runs 11+, officially "extreme."

 Day 3 — Daintree Rainforest: Where the Reef Meets the Jungle

-Rented a car (AUD $55/day) and drove 80 km north to the Daintree.
-The only place on Earth where two UNESCO World Heritage sites — the reef and the rainforest — sit side by side.
+Rent a car (AUD $55/day) and drive 80 km north to the Daintree — the only place on Earth where two UNESCO World Heritage sites, the reef and the rainforest, sit side by side.

 First stop: Mossman Gorge.
-A boardwalk through 180-million-year-old tropical rainforest.
+A boardwalk threads through 180-million-year-old tropical rainforest.
 Free to walk (AUD $12 shuttle from the center).
-The trees are enormous — fan palms, strangler figs, ancient ferns that look like something from a dinosaur documentary.
+The trees are enormous — fan palms, strangler figs, ancient ferns that look straight out of a dinosaur documentary.
 Because they are.

-Crossed the Daintree River by cable ferry (AUD $32 return with car) and immediately understood why people compare this to Jurassic Park.
-The road narrows, the canopy closes overhead, and the air becomes so humid you can almost drink it.
+Cross the Daintree River by cable ferry (AUD $32 return with car) and the Jurassic Park comparisons make immediate sense.
+The road narrows, the canopy closes overhead, and the air turns so humid you could almost drink it.

-Stopped for a croc-spotting river cruise.
-AUD $35, 1 hour on the Daintree River with Solar Whisper Cruises.
-Saw two saltwater crocodiles — one basking on the bank, one floating with just its eyes above water.
-The guide said they're 4-5 meters long.
-They don't look that big until you realize the log next to one IS one.
+Stop for a croc-spotting river cruise — AUD $35, one hour on the Daintree River with Solar Whisper Cruises.
+Two saltwater crocodiles often show: one basking on the bank, one floating with just its eyes above the water.
+Guides put them at 4–5 meters — the same species that patrols the wetlands of Kakadu up in the Top End.
+They don't look that big until you realize the log beside one IS one.

-Drove to Cape Tribulation — a beach where the rainforest literally meets the reef.
-Swam at the designated beach area (stinger nets in place — it was December).
-The sand is golden, the water is warm, and a cassowary crossed the road on my drive back.
-A cassowary.
-Just walking across the tarmac like it owned the place.
+Drive on to Cape Tribulation, a beach where the rainforest literally meets the reef — the same jungle-meets-coast collision a Santa Marta local describes in our conversation from inside Tayrona.
+Swim at the designated beach area (stinger nets in place through December).
+The sand glows golden, the water runs warm, and a cassowary may stroll across the road on the drive back.
+A cassowary — just walking across the tarmac like it owns the place.

 Day 4 — Fitzroy Island: The Best Value Reef Day